Galvanic Corrosion: Protecting Luxury Leather Goods

 In a typical environment, completely preventing galvanic corrosion over the long term is challenging.
 However, through careful material selection (using noble and passive metals or alloys with similar potentials), protective coatings, and diligent maintenance (keeping the item dry and clean), the rate of corrosion can be slowed to a negligible level, ensuring the longevity of the hardware.

 Both materials have their merits.
 316 stainless steel offers superior corrosion resistance due to its passive layer and is exceptionally durable.
 Solid brass offers a classic aesthetic and develops a unique patina over time.
 However, it is susceptible to dezincification if the alloy is not chosen carefully.
 For applications where maximum corrosion resistance is the priority, especially in marine or high-humidity environments, 316 stainless steel is the superior technical choice.
-For most other luxury applications, a high-quality, corrosion-resistant brass alloy is more than adequate and offers a traditional appeal.
+For most other considered applications, a high-quality, corrosion-resistant brass alloy is more than adequate and offers a traditional appeal.

 How do I know if my hardware is corroding?